gnscott/RepData_PeerAssessment1/PA1_template.md

 maxMin <- intvlMax %% 100
 ```

-Interval with max number of steps is **835** corresponding to a clock time
+The name of the interval with max number of steps is **835** corresponding to a
-of 8:35.
+clock time of 8:35.

 ![plot of chunk obsByIntvl](figure/obsByIntvl.png)

 ## Imputing missing values

+We create a list of all missing data.

 ```r